THE POWER OF STEAM

 Students can explore the steam elements of the locomotive and how the water changes into steam, identifying the basic elements of the process.
 They can see the water being added at the station, witness the coal fire being stoked, and the resultant expansion of the steam being harnessed to provide traction.

-This task can be introduced to students before their visit to Isle of Wight Steam Railway; it would be particularly useful if they have done some basic work on heating/cooling and the effects of heating on water.
+This task can be introduced to students before their visit to Isle of Wight Steam Railway; it would be particularly useful if they have done some basic work on heating/cooling and the effects of heating on water or fuel.
 Teachers could show them a basic steam engine diagram or animation ahead of the visit.
 When on site at the railway, students can then complete the questions on the sheet as they move around the venue.
 This will focus students’ attention on the key areas for learning.

 Key Skills Practised